SocAIty/face2face/README.md

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.

 ToDo:
-[x] make inference faster by implementing batching.
+- make inference faster by implementing batching.
+- Implement strength factor for applied face
+- use a face enhancer gan to improve the quality of the swapped faces.
-[x] create real streaming in the webserb
+- create real streaming in the webserver
-[x] improve streaming speed
+- improve streaming speed
+- implement video2video with auto face recognition